Bogdanp/personal-website/content/page/about.md

 I make [Dramatiq], a distributed task processing framework for Python.
 If you're fed up with Celery, you may want to check it out!

+I also make [molten], a modern API framework for Python 3.6 and up.

 If you want to get in touch, [email][em] me, or send me an [encrypted message][kb].
 Find out about new posts by subscribing to the [Atom][feed] feed or follow me on [Twitter][twitter].